Fibromyalgia ICD-10-CM Codes

 1. M79.7 - Fibromyalgia: This ICD-10 code is meant to be used on a patient confirmed to have Fibromyalgia.
 This is the only ICD-10 code specific to this condition, so this should be your go-to when dealing with patients with it.

-2. Z82.69 - Family history of other musculoskeletal systems and connective tissue diseases: This ICD-10 code is meant to be used on a patient confirmed to have a family history of specific musculoskeletal systems and connective tissue conditions.
-Fibromyalgia falls under this, so if your patient has a family history of Fibromyalgia, you can use this.
+2. Z82.69 - Family history of other diseases of the musculoskeletal system and connective tissue: This ICD-10 code is meant to be used on a patient confirmed to have a family history of specific musculoskeletal systems and connective tissue conditions.
+Fibromyalgia falls under this, so if your patient has a family history of fibromyalgia, you can use this.
 Do note that this is not valid as a principal diagnosis and should only be used to explain the possibility of why a patient has Fibromyalgia.

 Are both of these fibromyalgia ICD codes billable?